YJonmo/Source-Space-ICA-for-EEG-and-MEG/README.md

 # Source-Space ICA for EEG and MEG
 Source-space ICA in brief:

 Source-space ICA is an approach for brain source localization and time-course reconstruction via application of singular value decomposition and ICA (independent component analysis) post minimum-variance beamforming of sensor-space EEG or MEG.
 Compared with the beamforming and power mapping approach, source-space ICA is far more robust to artifacts as it separates the activity of different brain sources and artifacts and provides a unique tomographic map for each.
 That is, the artifacts have their own maps and cannot interfere with the maps of other sources.
-Source-space ICA is also superior to sensor-space ICA on accuracy and spacial resolution for localization of sources.
+Source-space ICA is also superior to sensor-space ICA on accuracy and spatial resolution for localization of sources.
 Each component identified by source-space ICA has its own tomographic map which shows the extent to which each voxel has contributed to that component.
 The articles are available at:

 http://nzbri.org/resources/publications/130/Jonmohamadi_NeuroImage_2014.pdf